puavo-org/puavo-os/parts/conf/README.md

 Puavo Conf is the configuration system of Puavo OS.
-It consists of a parameter database, a C library (`libpuavoconf`) and a set of programs (`puavo-conf` and `puavo-conf-mkdb`) manipulating the database through the library.
+It consists of a parameter database, a C library (`libpuavoconf`) and a set of programs (`puavo-conf`, `puavo-conf-init` and `puavo-conf-update`) manipulating the database through the library.
 Parameters define how various Puavo OS components behave and can be tuned from multiple sources, such as Puavo Web, local administrative tools or kernel command line.

 ## Buildtime dependencies